 While at Levi’s party, Jesus responded to his critics, “Those who are well have no need of a physician, but those who are sick.
 I have not come to call the righteous but sinners to repentance” (Luke 5:27-32).

 It’s not just a question of who you would want at your party, but who would Jesus want at your party?
 Who would he want you to invite and include?
 Who would he love for you to invite to his party?

 Levi’s call and the party that follows forms an excellent conclusion to a chapter about people encountering Jesus.
 The questions that arise during the party point to Jesus’ parable of pouring new wine into old wineskins, and provide the background for the call of discipleship found in the Sermon on the Plain in chapter 6.

-The call not just to follow Jesus, but to live a life that is distinct in the way we value others.
+The call is not just to follow Jesus but to live a life that is distinct in the way we value others.
 As we move ahead in the Gospel of Luke, we’ll look at the call to discipleship; the call to be different.